-In this paper, we examine the context of voluntary standards of The Undertakings for Collective Investment in Transferable Securities (UCITS) on international distributions of European investment funds.
-In brief, UCITS is a set of standards that a fund manager may voluntarily take on if the fund wants to become a UCITS fund, and these standards are not required by national laws.
-The standards cover issues pertaining to risk management of a fund: limits on the proportion of listed equity and debt securities, home country securities, non-listed securities, exclusion of certain asset classes such as real estate, etc. The UCITS structure is popular; for example, Cumming et al. (2010) show that 58.9% of 22,634 mutual funds in Europe were UCITS funds in the the 2001-2009 period.
-Institutional details of UCITS are detailed in section 2 of this paper.
-In this paper we examine the spread of cross-border UCITS funds across Europe and other parts of the world, particularly across Asia.
-We consider 1344 bond funds and 2784 equity funds from various countries of origin in Europe initiated in the 2001-2007 period, and distributed over the 2001-2010 period, and consider whether funds are more likely to expand operations to other countries with higher or lower investor protection regimes.
-Using UCITS regulation for testing voluntary adoption of investor protection mechanisms has several advantages.
-First, in contrast to regulations pertaining to corporations, UCITS regulation covers a quick uniform industry, namely the mutual fund industry.
-This facilitates comparison as players (fund promoters) belong to a same industry.
-Second, the UCITS regulation is a European-wide regulation that offers clear and uniform benefits to fund promoters from adoption.
-It enables funds structured as UCITS to distribute more easily cross-border within the European Union and at times even beyond.
-Fund promoters are free to choose domestic legal structures for their funds and still distribute internationally, however with more requirements.
+This paper examines the context of the voluntary standards of the Undertakings for Collective Investment in Transferable Securities (UCITS) on international distributions of European investment funds.
+In brief, the UCITS are a set of standards that a fund manager can voluntarily take on if a fund wants to become a UCITS fund.
+The standards cover issues pertaining to a fund's risk management: limits on the proportion of listed equity and debt securities, home country securities, non-listed securities, the exclusion of certain asset classes such as real estate, and so on.
+The UCITS structure is popular; for example, Cumming et al. (2010) show that in 2001-2009 58.9% of 22,634 mutual funds in Europe were UCITS funds.
+The institutional details of the UCITS are detailed in Section 2.

+This paper examines the spread of cross-border UCITS funds across Europe and other parts of the world, particularly across Asia.
+We consider 1344 bond funds and 2784 equity funds from various countries in Europe, initiated during 2001-2007 and distributed over 2001-2010, and consider whether funds are more likely to expand operations to other countries with higher or lower investor protection regimes.
+Using UCITS regulations for testing the voluntary adoption of investor protection mechanisms has several advantages.
+First, in contrast to corporate regulations, UCITS regulation covers a uniform industry, namely, the mutual fund industry.
+This facilitates comparison, since the players (fund promoters) belong to the same industry.
+Second, UCITS regulations are Europe-wide and their adoption offers clear and uniform benefits to fund promoters.
+Funds structured as UCITS funds can be distributed more easily cross-border within the European Union (EU), and at times even beyond.
+Fund promoters are free to choose domestic legal structures for their funds and still distribute internationally, but with more requirements.

 The data indicate that UCITS funds are much more likely to spread to stronger legal regimes.
-This finding holds for both bond funds and equity funds, and for stronger creditor rights regimes and stronger anti-director rights regimes.
-In particular, on average a UCITS bond fund spreads to countries with higher creditor rights by 0.5 relative to the country of origin; since the average creditor rights in the country of domiciliation of the fund is 1.4, UCITS funds spread to new countries with creditor rights that are 36% stronger.
-Similarly, UCITS equity funds spread to new countries with stronger anti-director rights by 0.2 relative to the country of origin; since the average anti-director rights in the country of the fund is 3.9, UCITS funds spread to new countries with anti-director rights that are 5% stronger.
+This finding holds for both bond funds and equity funds, and for stronger creditor rights and anti-director rights regimes.
+In particular, on average, a UCITS bond fund spreads to countries with creditor rights that are 0.5 higher than in the country of origin.
+Since average creditor rights in a fund's country of domiciliation are 1.4, UCITS funds spread to new countries with creditor rights that are 36% stronger.
+Similarly, UCITS equity funds spread to new countries with anti-director rights that are 0.2 stronger than in the country of origin.
+Since the average anti-director rights in a fund's country of domiciliation are 3.9, UCITS funds spread to new countries with anti-director rights that are 5% stronger.
 These effects are both economically significant and statistically robust.